Search:

 Previously in 2018 an earlier case related to the severe exploitation of North Korean workers at Polish shipyards was filed by Prakken d’Olivera and GLAN to the Dutch prosecution office.
 See more information on this case via the website of Prakken d’Olivera and GLAN, a media report by Thomson Reuters as well as by the Dutch news service NOS.

-Why was the case dismissed?
+Why was the case dismissed twice?

-The Dutch Public Prosecutor declined to launch a criminal investigation against the two Dutch companies.
+With the initial complaint of 2020, The Dutch Public Prosecutor declined to launch a criminal investigation against the two Dutch companies.
 While the Dutch Public Prosecutor’s Office acknowledged the basic set of facts underpinning the complaint by La Strada International – i.e. the exploitation of North Korean workers in Poland by companies supplying to the Dutch shipbuilding industry – , it concluded after a preliminary investigation that it couldn’t be proven that the companies had profited from the forced labour.
-Generally many cases relating to human trafficking and forced labour are dismissed in the Netherlands and in Europe on the basis of claims of lack of evidence.

 The Appeal